So how does HiveMind make money?

 Your platform seems fairly basic - why's this?

-We've bootstrapped everything we've done so far.
-As the membership grows and our revenues with it we're investing in building out a more comprehensive platform.
-This will be done in conjunction with our enterprise and expert members deep involvement.
+Depending upon the type of membership you have, the look and functionality of the site will vary.
+If you’re looking for something that the platform doesn’t obviously provide, you can email firstname.lastname@example.org and we’ll let you know if it’s available and how.
+However, we’ve also bootstrapped everything we’ve done so far.
+So as the membership grows and our revenues with it we’re investing in building out a more comprehensive platform.
+This is being done in conjunction with our members deep involvement.

 What would you see as your key focus in terms of your claim on "making business better"

-Our "DNA" if you like, is focused around organisational agility.
+In addition, our “DNA” is focused around organisational agility.
 Helping companies to become more responsive and able to adapt to market changes.
 Some of our most complex and successful engagements to date have been in this space.
 To achieve this sort of change typically involves our delivery experts helping to modernise and optimise governance, organisational models, IT development and delivery and customer experiences.

 You say more affordable and effective - how do your costs compare to other providers then?